rhon-gabriel/notes/README.md

 # Notes app

-Simple web app for create notes.
+Simple web app for creating notes.

 ## How to run
 1. clone the repository